dmarrazzo/demo-rh-bpm/readme.md

 Introduction
 -----------------------

-This demo aim to show some of the core capabilities of [Red Hat JBoss BPM Suite v6.4](https://www.redhat.com/en/technologies/jboss-middleware/bpm):
+This demo aims to show some of the core capabilities of [Red Hat JBoss BPM Suite v6.4](https://www.redhat.com/en/technologies/jboss-middleware/bpm):

 - A Human Intensive process not too complex to be quickly understood with some interesting details that are common requirements in the process modelling.
 - A Decision Table that specify when to require the manager approval